TomSssM/MyCodewars/task-archieve/remove-duplicates-v2/task.md

 This is an in-place algorithm just like we have seen in [that task](../sort-letters-two-arrays/task.md) except instead of swapping the elements we are going to be _overwriting_ the elements of the array with new values

+__Note:__ we also additionally utilize the "Two Pointers One Array" Task Type technique to help us solve this but the key is overwriting elements

 So in other words it is the same algorithm type as [that task](../sort-letters-two-arrays/task.md) except in this task we can see its counterpart type where we are overwriting elements of an array instead of swapping elements of an array

 There are only two types of in-place algorithms: swapping and overwriting.
 Here is a quote from Wikipedia to prove my point: